OASIS-learn-study/oasis.learn.study/faq.md

 ## Minecraft & Open Source

-Minecraft is a commercial game by originally by Mojang, now Microsoft.
+Minecraft is a commercial game originally by Mojang, now Microsoft.

 This Minecraft server runs on code from a lot of open source (FLOSS) projects.

-You need a valid single user Minecraft Player license to play with us here.
+You need a valid Minecraft PC Java Edition single user license to play with us here.

 Ahl iz wehl.